 - Increasing your leads and sales

-By not including a CTA in your marketing campaigns, you could be missing out on all those key benefits and could very well be wasting your time creating marketing materials in the first place.
+If you don’t include a CTA in your marketing campaigns, you could be missing out on the above key benefits.
+You could be wasting your time creating marketing materials in the first place.

 How to develop a strong call to action